Vallejo mayor says 1st floor of City Hall uninhabitable after break-in, fire

 RELATED: Officer-involved shooting in Vallejo during reported looting

 The fire then set off sprinklers, doing significant damage.
-Mayor Sampayan says first floor is now uninhabitable.
+Mayor Sampayan said the first floor is now uninhabitable.

 "I'm dismayed," he said.